berryjerrycherry/Ruse-Water-Monitoring/README.md

 # Ruse-Water-Monitoring

-A extension-based chrome extension to montior a school's water usage
+A extension-based chrome extension to monitor a school's water usage